bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 * Align all at once.

 ## Vectorisation.
-* Image Trace > Line Art, then Expand for each image.
+* For each image, Image Trace > Line Art, then Expand.
 * Smooth each object by joining corners.
     * Shortcut for Join tool is J.
 * Join path for each object.